Reduce waste Measures against waste

 Key stamping – the raw form of a key before EVVA manufactures it in complex production processes to create a high-quality security product that is reliable for decades

 In 2013, there was an input of 185,388kg key blanks with an output of 145,132kg finished keys.
-EVVA has been able to significantly improve this ratio in recent years and thus avoid a lot of waste and debris.
+EVVA has been able to significantly improve this ratio in recent years, also because a lot of rejects and waste could be avoided.
+In 2021, around 160,000 kg of input (including 149,043 kg of key stampings as well as finishes such as magnetic pills and plastic components for keys such as design rungs and key rings) were offset by 157,563 kg of output.
 This has been achieved through more efficient and accurate production processes as well as lean management tools (value stream analyses, Kanban, etc.) that specifically target waste.

 Hazardous waste